How to paint grass with watercolors

 • In order to paint the background, I am using a size 8 round brush.
 You are going to use the wet on wet technique, so lightly pre-wet the lower area of the sketch.

-Working from light to dark, I began by dabbing the light green along the bottom of the painting in order to establish the base.
-Then using the tip of the brush I added thick vertical strokes resembling the general shape of the grass towards the top.
-Remember this is the first stage so no need to dive into details yet.
-You can see which strokes I created in the picture bellow
+Then using the tip of the brush I added thick vertical strokes resembling the grass shape.
+You can see which strokes I created in the picture below:

 Background of painting grass